 9) Studio Monitors

-Of course, there is a ton of equipment available for musical recording, however, you won’t go wrong if you purchase these three items.
+Of course, there is a ton of equipment available for musical recording, however, you won’t go wrong if you purchase the following items (every link takes you to Amazon).

 This Is The Best Way To Record Using Garageband